canonical/prometheus-k8s-operator/CONTRIBUTING.md

 - Pushing the Pebble layer configuration generated using `_prometheus_layer()`.
 The Prometheus command line in this Pebble layer is generated using `_command()` and `_cli_args()`.
-- Restarting the workload container and setting charm status.
+- Restarting the workload container or reloading Prometheus configuration and setting charm status.

 Generation of the Prometheus configuration is split across multiple functions which are invoked by `_prometheus_config()`.